arisculala/finderai-chat-backend/README.md

 # FinderAI-Chat-Backend

-FinderAI is an AI-powered application that allows users to generate and store text embeddings using various AI providers such as OpenAI, DeepSeek, and HuggingFace.
-The application enables vector-based search to find the closest matching text data stored in a PostgreSQL database.
+FinderAI Chat Backend is a robust AI-powered service that supports multi-bot, multi-user conversations with vector-based search, chat history management, and AI-driven responses.
+It integrates multiple AI providers, stores chat messages in PostgreSQL, and indexes messages in Elasticsearch for analytics and insights.

 ## Table of Contents